Have you wondered why earning continuing education credits is crucial for all personal trainers?

 Many valuable resources are available to you as a personal trainer, on the web, in fitness magazines, and in other fitness literature.

 Just be careful; the web is also filled with rubbish information.

 If you are going to make use of it, use reputable sites.

 I’ve included a chapter resource of personal trainer sites that I consider to be among the best on the internet.

-You can find plenty of information on these sites that will help you along in your journey as a personal trainer.
+You can find plenty of information on these sites to help you along your journey as a personal trainer.

 The chapter resource is called Reputable Online Portals for Personal Trainers.

 New personal trainers mainly focus on getting experience to help themselves grow in their profession.